Official-MoonDao/docusaurus/docs/roadmap.md

 The exploration of space should unify the world, not pit us against each other like the last space race.
 After all, aren't we all just curious earthlings that want to explore the unknown?
 Now, DAOs represent a technology that can unify earthlings and decentralize space exploration.

 MoonDAO will provide funding to public goods related to space research and exploration.
 Anyone in our community can come together and request funding for a project that furthers our mission.
-Some currently proposed incubated projects include: A MoonDAO community-built satellite, a decentralized bounty force for aerospace companies, a MoonDAO metaverse, insert your own idea here...

 Over time, we aim to build a coalition of engineers, story tellers, legal experts, community-builders, designers, and everyday people that can organize towards creating an optimistic future where the benefits of space help to protect Mother Earth and people from all over the world regardless of their ethnicity, race, where they were born, how much money they have, or who they support politically.
 MoonDAO ultimately aims to shift us towards an abundance mentality.